 This pair of Ramos' Nike T90 Laser's were worn by the player for the Spain national team during their triumphant 2010 FIFA World Cup campaign.
 There are numerous details which separate this pair from a regular pair which Nike sold to the general public.

 The soleplate features carbon fibre and a traditional 6-stud soft ground configuration.
 This was not an available option on retail models as they were only available to the public in the FG variant.
 The SG studs themselves are the same as what we saw on Iniesta's custom CTR360's where they are black plastic with metal tips, instead of being completely aluminium.

 Nike have personalised the boots for Ramos by adding the Spanish national flag to the left boot, and "Ramos 15" embroidered in the right boot.
-As this pair are bespoke made to measure there are no size labels present, however they are measured to be a size UK9 / US10.
+As this pair are bespoke made to measure there are no size labels present.

 At the 2010 World Cup, Ramos played every single minute of the tournament as a right back, helping Spain keep five clean sheets and reach the final, which they won 1–0 against the Netherlands; he topped the tournament's Castrol Performance Index with a score of 9.79.
 An integral part of Spain's World Cup winning side, making this pair even extra special with them holding that footballing history.